kumaradityag/fp-control-blog/docs/index.md

 We define 3 parameters:

 - `lookahead_distance`: Circle radius at which the duckiebot sees
-- `kp`: How hard do we want to steer the wheel upon turn error
+- `kp_steering`: How hard do we want to steer the wheel upon turn error
 - `v_bar`: Linear velocity

 Consider the following picture,